-A detailed strategy and action plan for reaching out to the top priority communities reported in Table 3. will be described in the EGI Engagement Plan (which will be a public document in the EGI documents repository.
+A detailed strategy and action plan for reaching out to the top priority communities reported in Table 3. is described in the EGI Engagement Plan.
+However, it is important to mention that in the second period of the project, the focus is shifting from the engagement and onboarding of the new communities to ensuring the existing end-user satisfaction.